Title I Schools

 Title I Funding

-Currently, Title I is the country’s oldest and largest federally funded initiative, providing over $14 billion to more than 56,000 schools in the 2009-2010 school year.
+Title I is the country’s oldest and largest federally funded initiative.
+Title I provided over $14 billion to more than 56,000 schools in the 2009-2010 school year.
 The needs are growing in response to the wide achievement gap between children from low-income families and those from higher-income families.
-As our society becomes increasingly aware of the benefits of technology for educational purposes, we are utilizing it more and more in the classroom.
-In many cases, students from low-income families do not have access to computers at home, and it is essential to expose them to information technology at school.
+As awareness of the benefits of technology for educational purposes grows, its use in the classroom increases.
+For students from low-income families who do not have access to computers at home, exposure to information technology is essential at school.

 Effective Learning Strategies

-VocabularySpellingCity delivers a unique and effective learning strategy that ensures retention of material covered.
-A student’s understanding of a concept is taken to a new level when he/she is required to answer questions about the concept and to recall the information.
-The games and activities on VocabularySpellingCity encourage students to think critically and enhance their comprehension.
-A study by Butler and Roediger (2007) tested the effect of various post lecture activities on students’ long term memories, finding that students retained the most knowledge when they took short-answer quizzes after a lesson.
+VocabularySpellingCity’s unique and effective learning strategy ensures retention of material covered.
+A student’s understanding is deeper when he/she is required to answer questions about a concept and recall the information.
+VocabularySpellingCity games and activities encourage students to think critically and enhance their comprehension.
+A study by Butler and Roediger (2007) tested the effect of various post-lecture activities on students’ long-term memories, finding that students retained the most knowledge when they took short-answer quizzes after a lesson.
 This is where VocabularySpellingCity is so effective.
-Repeating the testing at a week and then a month after the material was originally taught increases the rate of transfer into long term memory.
-Premium members can use the assignment function to preset future activities and tests so students revisit their word lists at the recommended time intervals to ensure that they retain the material.
+Repeating the testing at a week and then a month after the material was originally taught increases the rate of transfer into long-term memory.
+Premium Members can use the Assignments function to preset future activities and tests so students revisit their word lists at the recommended time intervals to ensure that they retain the material.

-One meta-analysis, produced for the U.S. Department of Education, examined 51 studies that compared online learning to face-to-face learning and found that computer assisted instruction was better at improving students’ performance (Means et al., 2009).
+One meta-analysis, produced for the U.S. Department of Education, examined 51 studies that compared online learning to face-to-face learning and found that computer-assisted instruction was better at improving students’ performance (Means et al., 2009).
 The benefits of online learning are that it is interactive, self-paced, and non-judgmental.
-Teachers have the ability to assign spelling quizzes and vocabulary quizzes on VocabularySpellingCity that will provide immediate feedback.
-When students learn right away from their mistakes, they are more confident and their achievement levels increase.
+Teachers have the ability to assign spelling quizzes and vocabulary quizzes on VocabularySpellingCity that provide immediate feedback.
+When students can identify and understand their mistakes immediately, they become confident learners and their achievement levels increase.

 Title I Parental Involvement

-VocabularySpellingCity games and activities are available in customizable, printable worksheets so that with or without a home computer, students can bring their learning home.
-Students with access to a computer can share video lessons and presentations, games and extra resources with their parents at home.
+VocabularySpellingCity games and activities are available in customizable, printable worksheets so that whether or not they have access to a computer, students can bring their learning home.
+Students with home computers or mobile devices can share video lessons and presentations, games, and extra resources with their parents at home.

 Butler, Andrew C. and Roediger, Henry L. (2007) Testing improves long-term retention in a simulated classroom setting, European Journal of Cognitive Psychology.
 Vol. 19, Iss.
 4-5